 We assess properties at market value, which is the amount, you, a willing seller, would receive for your property if it were purchased from a willing buyer on the open market as of the ‘base date’.
-The base date is January 1st two years prior to the date the assessment notice is mailed.
-For 2016 assessment notices the base date is January 1, 2014.
+The base date is January 1st one year prior to the date the assessment notice is mailed.
+For 2017 assessment notices the base date is January 1, 2016.

 In order to assess your property, data is collected and maintained regarding all property sales transactions (i.e., property bought and sold), which enables assessors to analyze sales, identify trends, and look at comparable properties.